-PHA also back in July of last year brought the Chief Executives, who obviously would be co-chairs, to Wigan to meet with their council and ICS leads, again in a effort to bring learning from that.
+1 PHA also back in July of last year brought the Chief 2 Executives, who obviously would be co-chairs, to Wigan 3 to meet with their council and ICS leads, again in a 4 effort to bring learning from that.
 5 165 Q. Because I think people would say in England 'NICE idea, 12:47 6 what are we really doing with it?', and I just wondered 7 how much of that real awareness was floating around, so 8 what you are saying is quite a bit you think?

-- In April of this year I think the European conference 9 Α. in ICS is coming to Belfast, to hold in the Titanic, 10 11 there is a number of, obviously submissions have gone in from my organisation and others about learning which 12 13 will go into that as well.
-So I do think there is a degree of effort to try and learn from what's happening 14 15 in England, learn from what's happening across Europe 16 as well.
-We are different, inasmuch as our set-up, in 17 Northern Ireland we have integrated Trusts; our public 18 health is different, we still have a public health 19 agency, whereas in England public health sits within 20 I'm guessing that's why councils in England councils. have a significant role to play in ICS because public 21 22 health still sits in them and they are a strong voice But our set-up is different, so we won't and 23 24 we shouldn't replicate exactly what is in England because our circumstances are different.
-25 - 26 166 Q. No, I'm not suggesting you did, because it comes with a 27 big problem as far as I can see it.
-And on a similar 28 vein, I've got a personal interest in the patient 29 safety agenda, there is a lot of learning on that from what's been happening over the last 20 years in England, particularly the new way of looking at incidents, which I think is possibly being looked at as part of the group; where efforts have been made to kind of piggyback on to that, there is a lot of resource there to draw on and a lot more emphasis on patient safety at boards for a longer time, so has that been openly discussed?
+9 Α. In April of this year I think the European conference 10 in ICS is coming to Belfast, to hold in the Titanic, 12:47 11 there is a number of, obviously submissions have gone 12 in from my organisation and others about learning which 13 will go into that as well.
+So I do think there is a 14 degree of effort to try and learn from what's happening 15 in England, learn from what's happening across Europe 12:47 16 as well.
+We are different, inasmuch as our set-up, in 17 Northern Ireland we have integrated Trusts; our public 18 health is different, we still have a public health 19 agency, whereas in England public health sits within 20 councils.
+I'm guessing that's why councils in England 12:48 21 have a significant role to play in ICS because public 22 health still sits in them and they are a strong voice 23 in that.
+But our set-up is different, so we won't and 24 we shouldn't replicate exactly what is in England 25 because our circumstances are different.
+12:48 26 166 Q. No, I'm not suggesting you did, because it comes with a 27 big problem as far as I can see it.
+And on a similar 28 vein, I've got a personal interest in the patient 29 safety agenda, there is a lot of learning on that from